 Spending some time planning your thesis and its structure will help you to address the requirements of each section while still ensuring your thesis is cohesive as a whole.
 You need to be aware of the expectations of theses by publication, originality, literature reviews, writing up results and relating your findings to research literature.

 Make sure you refer to our page on preparing your thesis for specific information on correct referencing and thesis presentation, including title and abstract requirements, using an editor and authorship attribution statements.
-You can also find workshops and training that can develop your research and writing skills, or complete our free, short unit 'Managing your research' in the Open Learning Environment.
+In addition to the required workshops and training, the Learning Centre offers workshops that can develop your research and writing skills.

 Once you have written your thesis, you can follow our instructions to submit your thesis.